HardlyDifficult/Tutorials/Chapter5.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

+An Animator Controller always requires at least one state be active.
+We created a state which does nothing and made that the default so the hammer does not move until another component switches the state to HammerSwing, starting the animation.

 When the Hammer component is touched by the Character, it will enable the PlayAnimationOnEnable component which starts the swing animation.

 <hr></details>